tguild/vehicle_signal_specification/README.md

     make json

-# SIGNAL, BRANCH, AND ATTRIBUTE DEFINITION
+# BRANCH, RBRANCH, SIGNAL, ATTRIBUTE, AND ELEMENT DEFINITION
-Signals, branches, and attributes are organized into a tree such as outlined in Fig 2.
+Branches, rbranches, signals, attributes, and elements are organized into a tree such as outlined in Fig 2.

 ![Signal tree](pics/tree.png)<br>